Using Medical Marijuana for Anxiety Disorder in Florida

 What is Anxiety?

-Medical Marijuana and Anxiety Disorder (GAD)
+Medical Cannabis and Anxiety Disorder (GAD)

 Anxiety can be attached to a specific situation or thing.
 Fear of flying or animals is an example.
 Phobia is fear out of proportion to the actual risk involved.
 This fear becomes overwhelming or disruptive.
 Social anxiety disorder is the fear of crowds or public speaking.
-It too is an example of extreme anxiety.
+It is an example of extreme anxiety.

 PTSD and Veterans